 \section{Abstract}

-Reinforcement learning (RL) algorithms have proven transformative in a range of domains.
-To tackle real-world domains, these systems often use neural networks to learn policies directly from pixels or other high-dimensional sensory input.
+~\gls{rl} algorithms have transformed many domains of machine learning.
+To tackle real-world problems, RL often relies on neural networks to learn policies directly from pixels or other high-dimensional sensory input.
 By contrast, much theory of RL has focused on discrete state spaces or worst-case analysis, and fundamental questions remain about the dynamics of policy learning in high-dimensional settings.
-Here, we propose a solvable high-dimensional model of RL that can capture a variety of learning protocols, and derive its typical dynamics as a set of closed-form ordinary differential equations (ODEs).
-We derive optimal schedules for the learning rates and task difficulty---analogous to annealing schemes and curricula during training in RL---and show that the model exhibits rich behaviour, including delayed learning under sparse rewards; a variety of learning regimes depending on reward baselines; and a speed-accuracy trade-off driven by reward stringency.
+Here, we propose a solvable high-dimensional ~\gls{rl} model that can capture a variety of learning protocols, and derive its typical policy learning dynamics as a set of closed-form ordinary differential equations (ODEs).
+We derive optimal schedules for the learning rates and task difficulty -- analogous to annealing schemes and curricula during training in RL -- and show that the model exhibits rich behaviour, including delayed learning under sparse rewards; a variety of learning regimes depending on reward baselines; and a speed-accuracy trade-off driven by reward stringency.
 Experiments on variants of the Procgen game ``Bossfight'' and Arcade Learning Environment game ``Pong'' also show such a speed-accuracy trade-off in practice.
 Together, these results take a step towards closing the gap between theory and practice in high-dimensional RL.